tomozo6/ec2ssh/README.md

 `ec2ssh` is a tool that can easily ssh login to AWS EC2.

-Finally, it's a wrapper tool that just generates and executes the following ssh command
+Finally, it's a SSH wrapper tool that just generates and executes the following ssh command.

 `ssh ${user}@${LocalIpAddress}` or `ssh ${user}@${InstanceID}`

+Therefore, the SSH configuration file is also applied.

+(The SSH config file is usually located in `~/.ssh/config`.)

 ## Install